 A live conference call kicks off each week on Sunday evening, at 8:30 pm EST, using the conference site Zoom.
 Just click on a link in your emailed materials to join the conference at the designated dates and times.
 The conferences will be recorded, for those that cannot attend, and a link to the recording will be sent the next day by email.

-Not everyone is using or likes using Facebook.
+Not everyone is using (or likes using) Facebook.
 However, this is an easy and great method for the group to work together.
 Contact Nancy for advice on how to minimally use Facebook with this course, if you are adverse to it.
-At the end of the course the Facebook group and all posted material will be deleted for privacy.
+At the end of the course the Facebook group and all posted material and feedback, will be downloadable for you to save for later use, then Nancy will delete the whole course page and contents for optimal privacy.

 Nancy Reyner loves to paint and believes painting is a powerful tool for self expression.
 She has been painting for over 30 years, and enjoys sharing her experiences, techniques and processes with other artists.
 She has authored four top selling painting books with North Light Books, as well as numerous instructional painting videos, received her BFA from the Rhode Island School of Design, and an MFA from Columbia University.
 Nancy has expertise in a variety of mediums, including oil, acrylic, watercolor and mixed media.
 She has appeared on television for HGTV’s “That’s Clever”, and worked as a technical consultant for Golden Artist Colors for 16 years.
 Nancy currently lives and paints in Santa Fe, NM.